ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 -------------------------

 #.
 If you get tired of typing long commands, one option is to make an alias.
 An alias is a shortcut command for commonly typed things.
 More information on how to do was written by the `Cost Effectiveness team <https://hub.ihme.washington.edu/display/CE/Setting+up+cluster+access>`_
 #.
-When your computer falls asleep, it will stop access to the cluster and cut off any jobs that were currently running.
-This can be problematic if a notebook needs to run overnight.
+When your computer falls asleep, it will stop access to the cluster and cut off any interactive jobs (i.e. :code:`srun` sessions) that were currently running.
+This can be problematic if a command needs to run overnight.
 There are a few different options to account for this including: screen, MOSH, or tmux.
 If you need to use these, ask a teammate.

 .. _cluster_access_files: